Financial-Times/upp-provisioners/pac-aurora-provisioner/README.md

 ## Things to do

-The creation of the read replica in US is done using AWS CLI, because cloudformation can't be used as the DBCluster type it uses to create a read replica is missing a parameter `ReplicationSourceIdentifier`.
+* The creation of the read replica in US is done using AWS CLI, because cloudformation can't be used as the DBCluster type it uses to create a read replica is missing a parameter `ReplicationSourceIdentifier`.
 Feature request raised with AWS.
 Once that gets addressed, the provisioning of the read replica will be done using a cloudformation stack.

+* Create DNS name for the cluster using konstructor using ansible